jdziura/hackarena/README.md

 ### 2. Running in a Docker Container (Manual Setup)

-To run the client manually in a Docker container, ensure Docker is installed on your system.
+To run the wrapper manually in a Docker container, ensure Docker is installed on your system.

 Steps: